lrchnnng/craft-collective/TESTING.md

 6. I want to be able to sort a specific category of product.
 7. I want to be able to search for a product by name or description.
 8. I want to be able to easily see what I've searched for and the number of results.
-9. I want to be able to easily select the size, metal type and quantity of a product when purchasing it.
+9. I want to be able to easily select the size, and quantity of a product when purchasing it.
 10. I want to be able to view items in my bag before purchasing.
 11. I want to be abe to adjust the quantity of the individual items in my bag.
 12. I want to be able to easily enter payment information.